March 18, 2026 5 min read

-If AI summaries reduce click-through rate, the answer is not panic.
-It is a tighter measurement model that follows influence all the way to pipeline.
+If AI summaries reduce click-through rate, the answer isn't panic.
+It's a tighter measurement model that follows influence all the way to pipeline.

 Most search reporting still assumes a simple chain: rank, click, lead, customer.